ABOUT THE EARLY YEARS

 Autumn Is Here

-Over the last half term our Reception children have been busy learning how to recite the poem 'Autumn Is Here'.
+Our Reception children have been busy learning how to recite the poem 'Autumn Is Here'.

 We hope you enjoy their video!